hajlaoui-nader/tanit/README.md

 # Scala with Cats Code

-Sandbox project for pure functional scala with cats.
+POC for pure functional scala with cats.
+The applicaiton runs `fs2` streams in parallel, one for producing events in kafka and the other for reading them and storing them in `opensearch` database.
+Hexagonal architecture is used to separate the business logic from the infrastructure.

 ## Getting Started

-You will need to have Git, Java 8, and [sbt] installed.
+You will need to have `git`, `Java 11`, and `sbt` installed.

 Start SBT using the `sbt` command to enter SBT's *interactive mode* (`>` prompt):